bpvgoncalves/RSQLCipher/README.md

 Currently, only the following differences exist between both drivers:

-- `dbConnect()` with `RSQLCipher()` driver accepts the parameter `key` when creating a new encrypted database or opening a connection to a existing one.
+- `dbConnect()` with `RSQLCipher()` driver accepts the parameter `key` when creating a new encrypted database or opening a connection to an existing one.

 - There are 3 RSQLCipher specific functions: